buske/silva/README.md

 1. The variant rank, out of all synonymous variants considered.
 2. The SilVA score, between 0 and 1, where close to 1 is more likely to be harmful.
-3. The variant classification, based upon several SilVA score thresholds.
+3. The variant classification, based upon several SilVA score thresholds (see the paper).
 3. HGNC gene name
 4. RefSeq mRNA identifier
 ...
 Fields from the input file